The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 Imorgon Solution

-- Integrated Clinical Decision Support calculators eliminating web lookups
+- Integrated Clinical Decision Support calculators, eliminating web lookups

 - Automatic retrieval of prior measurements and radiological reports